-In order to claim the BREEAM credits featuring a Sustainability Champion you must be qualified and keep up to date with sustainability matters and BREEAM developments (Please note other criteria apply to claim the full credit).
+In order to claim the BREEAM credits featuring a BREEAM AP – Site/ Sustainability Champion you must be qualified and keep up to date with sustainability matters and BREEAM developments (Please note other criteria apply to claim the full credit).

-One way of demonstrating competence for this role is through the SSM qualification.
-After passing the exam, you will need to demonstrate ongoing competence in sustainability matters through a minimum of 15 hours CPD each year.
-To badge yourself as an ‘active’ Site Sustainability Manager for the purpose of BREEAM, you will also need to be listed on GreenBookLive.com.
+One way of demonstrating competence for this role is through qualification.
+After passing the examination, you will need to demonstrate ongoing competence in sustainability matters through a minimum of 15 hours CPD each year.
+To badge yourself as an ‘active’ BREEAM AP – Site/ SSM for the purpose of BREEAM, you will also need to be listed on GreenBookLive.com.